March 14th, 1995

 5.b – For the purpose of the collection of dues the amount set will be for the calendar year from January 1 through December 31 and are due in the month of January for all current members and for new members as soon as they are accepted as members.
 All existing members as of January 1 will have until January 31 to pay their dues and remain a member in good standing.
 The Secretary will produce a list of all those members that have not paid their dues as of February 1 and notify everyone on this list in writing that they are not considered members in good standing and will have until March 31 to pay their dues.
 After March 31 anyone who has not paid their dues will be dropped as a member. .

 5.c – All new members joining between January 1 and June 30 will be assessed the full amount of the annual dues.
 Any member joining between July I and Dec.
 31 will be assessed 1/2 the annual dues.

-The Association shall be led by a Board of Directors who will be elected each January by a ballot of the Individual members in good standing.
-All members in good standing upon reaching their 21st birthday are eligible for election to the Board.
+The Association shall be led by a Board of Directors who will be elected by a ballot of the Individual members in good standing present at the Annual Meeting.
+All Individual members in good standing upon reaching their 21st birthday are eligible for election to the Board.
 The Board shall consist of the following 6 members – President, Vice-President, Secretary, Treasurer, Military Commander and Civilian Coordinator.